 The current state of the house

 The maintenance of a property is a very important component in determining the value of the property.
 When the appraisal is recording the property, the appraiser is required to draw up a building survey state in which each building component is valued for quality.
 Something can have the following scores:

 R – Reasonable

 NW – Unobservable

-If an appraiser values a building component (e.g. the gutters, gables, floors, walls, roof, etc) at Mediocre or Bad, the appraiser is required to include an estimation of the repair cost for that component in the report.
+If an appraiser values a building component (e.g. the gutters, gables, floors, walls, roof, etc) as Mediocre or Bad, the appraiser is required to include an estimation of the repair cost for that component in the report.
 For example: the roof is Bad and needs to be replaced.
-The appraiser includes repair cost of € 40.000 for this.
+The appraiser includes a repair cost of € 40.000 for this.
 Similarly, the facades all need to be repointed.
 A cost of € 8.000.
 The total of these cost items weighs on the appraised value.

-Surface of the house
+The surface of the house

 And of course, there is the living area.
-In fact, in most cases this is the most weighty component for the appraised value.
+In fact, in most cases, this is the most weighty component for the appraised value.
 The larger the living area, the better it is for the value of the property.